lucidworks/drupal-connector/README.md

 ```

 ### The Fetcher
 The **_JsonContentFetcher_** class provides methods that define how data is fetched and indexed for Fusion Server.
-The data is fetched from Drupal using the OkHttp Client to call the request.
+The data is fetched from Drupal using HttpUrlConnection to call the request.
 But before the actual request is done to get all the content a login request is needed.
 There are different types of users that can see the entire content or just a particular part from it.
  From the login response the header _Set-Cookie_ is taken and used as a header for the next requests.

 ### Crawling process